-Romania: Gov offers 36 potential sites for oil and gas exploration15.
-April 2014. / SEE Energy News
+Romania: Gov offers 36 potential sites for oil and gas exploration, SEE Energy News

 National Agency for Mineral Resources of Romania offers concession on 36 perimeters for oil and gas, of which 28 are onshore and 8 in the Black Sea.
 In doing so, each has an area of approximately 1,000 square kilometers.

 In 2010, National Agency for Mineral Resources has proposed 30 perimeters on the tender, of which 11 are on the continental plateau of the Black Sea.
 Five of the 11 perimeters are in the area that was given to Romania after the dispute in The Hague regarding determination of the limits of the continental plateau”.

 Last year, Romania had tax benefits in the mining and oil sector 315, 5 million euros while the bulk of these funds paid the two main gas producers – Romgaz and Petrom, according to the data of the National Agency for Mineral Resources.

 In 2012, tax fees from this activity, compiled by the Romanian state, amounted to 316.6 million euros (one euro is exchanged for 4,463 Romanian lei at the exchange rate on April 10th, the Central Bank of Romania).

 According to the predictions for production this year, representatives of the afore mentioned agencies expect an increase in fees on the basis of the Law of the oil.
 Compensation for the oil according to the law are calculated as per percentage of the value of production.

 The applied rates vary between 3.5 and 13.5%, as for oil, as well as for natural gas, depending on the size of the site.
 At a time when the company Petrom was privatized, the Romanian state managed to retain the fee system within 10 years, more precisely, by the end of this year.